la-ninpre/aaoth.xyz/en/selfhosting.md

 # selfhosting

-all things `*.aaoth.xyz` that you can use of access. blocks of preformatted text provide configuration options to use with appropriate clients.
+all things `*.aaoth.xyz` that you can use or access. blocks of preformatted text provide configuration options to use with appropriate clients.

 ## status